odpi/egeria/open-metadata-resources/open-metadata-deployment/README.md

 ## Docker Images

-Docker images used by demos, deployments & most specifically a docker image for egeria itself which is automatically published as part of our build process, shared to Docker Hub, and is used by both our Kubernetes and Docker-compose samples.
+Docker images used by demos, deployments & most specifically a docker image for egeria itself which is automatically published as part of our build process, shared to Docker Hub, and is used by our Kubernetes charts.

 ## Kubernetes

 Helm charts to deploy egeria along with supporting infrastructure can now be found at https://github.com/odpi/egeria-charts .
 A K8s is being developed at https://github.com/odpi/egeria-k8s-operator .

-## Docker Compose

-Currently the focus is on Helm charts to facilitate deployment to Kubernetes clusters.

-The docker-compose environment is now deprecated & it is recommended to switch to using our Kubernetes examples instead.

 ----
 * Return to [open-metadata-resources](..)